 If you know me, I’m never satisfied with doing just one thing with my career (which is why this blog will never die).
 And I think it’s infinitely valuable to listen to the wisdom of your forbears and contemporaries whenever possible.
 So I stumbled on Fohr Ground.
 A podcast facilitated by the influencer marketing agency, Fohr.

 Regardless of whether or not you want to, as Tim so often puts it, “grow in this space”, or if you just want to hear about the work that people are putting into their part/full-time hustles, you’re sure to feel inspired.
+It’s no surprise why this has quickly become one of my favorite podcasts.

 A few of my favs James Nord (it’s worth the nearly 2 hours!
 Casey Goode (Quigley) so. well. spoken. #MNProud.
 Christina Caradona (Trop Rouge) I want to have whiskey with this woman.
 In France.
 Sai de Silva I want to be her when I have kids.
 She is a boss b and totally speaks to my need not to settle.
 Lex Dieck (Lexicon of Style) Such a powerful conversation.
 I love a woman who knows what she wants and goes for it.